devanshuThakar/Decision-tree-Random-forest/README.md

-### Questions
+# Decision Tree & Random Forest Classifier and Regressor

+## 1 Decision Tree Implementation

-1. The decision tree implementation is in tree/base.py.
+The decision tree implementation is in tree/base.py.
 The code is written in Python and not using existing libraries other than the ones already imported in the code.
 The decision tree works for four cases: i) discrete features, discrete output; ii) discrete features, real output; iii) real features, discrete output; real features, real output.
 The decision tree can use GiniIndex or InformationGain as the criteria for splitting.
 The code is also able to plot/display the decision tree.

     > Imformation about files